Wiibuntu/Ubuntu/index.md

 In order to select a different item in gumboot you MUST have a gamecube controller plugged in.
 But, thankfully it will auto boot in 30 seconds.

+## Ubuntu 13 Server

+Ubuntu 13.10 Server is an older EOL OS, sadly no longer supported by us or by ubuntu themselves.

+This is a simple and lightweight distro for the Wii, with limited infomration please find out more at the link below.

 [More Ubuntu 13 Server Details](../Ubuntu/ubuntu13.html)